Vegan Corn Flour Onion Bhajis - The Vegan Eskimo

 Instructions

-3. Transfer onion and garlic to a big bowl, add in the salt and mix well.
+2. Peel and finely grate the garlic cloves, add to the bowl with the salt and mix well.
 Let sit for 3-4 minutes.
 Mix again, and leave for another 3-4 minutes.
-The water from the onions will start to show from the added salt.
+The water from the onions will start extract from the added salt.

-7. In a pan add the oil, about 1.5 cm or so (½ inch or so) and preheat to about 180c (350 F).
+5. Add about 1.5 cm or so (½ inch or so) oil to a pan, and preheat to about 180c (350 F).
 Use these tips if you don’t have a thermometer.
 Be careful working around very hot oil and don’t let the oil get too hot.

 Enjoy !